ashkan90/bit-driver-matching-service/README.md

 - For mocking I choose 'mocgken' package.
 It's official package and I can easily find a solution for that I'm facing a problem right now.
 - For unit testing I choose 'testify' package.
 It suits my usecase very-well and It's very simple to use tho.
 Also popular enough to worry about community-things.
 - For server framework I choose 'echo' package.
 It has great documentation and It's coming with built-in examples.
 I might use fasthttp over echo but fasthttp has some internal problems such as response object is not designed for concurrent usage.
+- For circuit-breaker I choose 'mercari/go-circuitbreaker' package.
+It has builtin 'Ignore and MarkAsSuccess' wrappers so developer don't need to write any logic to handle these kind of things.

 ## Deployment